ZhuEthan/TCPReno/README.md

 * `gen_graph.py`: Takes in a PCAP file and generates a graph.
 Feel free to modify this file to profile Reno and your algorithm in CP2 and CP3.

+* `tcp.lua`: A Lua plugin that allows Wireshark to decode CMU-TCP headers.
+Copy the file to the directory described in <https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html> to use the plugin.

 * `test_cp1.py`: Test script for CP1 that is executed with `make test`.
 You should add your own tests to this file.

 * `test_cp2.py`: Test script for CP2 that can be executed with `make test`.
 You should add your own tests to this file.